narayanahari/narayanahari.github.io/posts/startup_ideas.md

 12. Workflow management platform to manage multiple workflows in the company for handling all internal processes. (workflow for reimbursement, applying leaves, creating issues, sending feedbacks etc.)
 13. Employee overall management - Onboarding, Performance (OKRs), Benefits, Leaves, Rewards and Recognitions, Engagements etc.
 14. ChatGPT based wireframe generator (low-fi & high-fi).
 Chat with the bot and generate wireframes for your product.
+15. Cross product dashboard generator.
+Generate any dashboards across products easily.
+Provide the widgets, integrate with sources, add templates so that dashboards can be generated easily by anyone.
+Ex - A dashboard can be created to visualize all the developers tools in one place like GitHub commit history, recently opened issues (from JIRA), latest deployment status across stages from CI/CD pipeline, cloudwatch metrics etc etc.